Chapelton, South Lanarkshire: Education

 The village hosts Chapelton primary school, a co-educational, non-denominational primary school, which has been recently modernised under the extensive modernisation programme by South Lanarkshire Council.
 The new school opened its doors on 12 November 2010.
-The school has a small school roll of only 40 due to the small population of Chapelton and surrounding area.
+The school has a small school roll of about 70 pupils due to the small population of Chapelton and surrounding area.

-The current Headteacher is Mairi Mitchell, who is supported by a number of staff.
+The current Headteacher Emma Alexander, who is supported by a number of staff.

 Religion

 The only religious body now represented in the village is the Church of Scotland, a Christian denomination.
 Chapelton hosts the Chapelton Parish Church, a congregation which is linked with Strathaven: Rankin Parish Church.
 The current minister, since 29 August 1991, is the Rev Shaw J Paterson.
 The church building is constructed primarily from sandstone with a slate roof.
+Shaw Paterson became the Moderator of the General Assembly of the Church of Scotland for the 2024-2025 session.

 By the 1950s the Hamilton Presbytery of the Church of Scotland intended to re-adjust Strathaven: Rankin and had restricted Chapelton's Ministry.
 Readjustment within Strathaven foundered and in 1957 the Reverend John Heron was elected to be Minister at Rankin Parish Church.
 Subsequently, when Chapelton became vacant, discussions opened concerning a linkage between Chapelton and Rankin.
 Both Congregations readily agreed and the Service of Linkage was held in Chapelton on Wednesday 15 June 1960, when Mr Heron was inducted as Minister of the Linked Charge.
 Today both churches have modernised buildings and halls and active congregations, with a total membership roll approaching 800.